 I have spent 30+ years volunteering for various organizations and schools sharing my knowledge of gardening / farming and sustainability with others.
 Whether it be at the Food Bank of Delaware, First State School, Hosts Reading Program at Wilson Elementary School, setting up gardens at Elkton Middle School or sharing music with youth at my church to name a few, I love to share my time and talents with others.

 As I went into the elementary schools for the “Healthy Food for Healthy Kids” program, I realize how important it is for those children to be able to visit a real farm and to be able to see how their food is grown and see animals in their natural habitat.
-Children’s whole perspective changes when learn about farming or growing food in a garden.
+Children’s whole perspective changes when they learn about farming or growing food in a garden.
 It changes their relationship with food, as they tend to see it in a different way.
 Instilling valuable education in our children, at a young age, will improve their knowledge about the environment and ecosystem.
 They also learn how to become responsible when it comes to food for future generations

 My neighbor, Mrs. Lilian Watkins owned 48 acres of farmland adjacent to mine.